Cha-IT/ChaQuest/README.md

   <a href="#license">License</a>
 </p>

-## Disclaimer for Contributers:
+## Notice about contributions:
-This is a fork of TillerQuest, for use at Charlottenlund.
-If you want to contribute, make a branch based on tillerquest-upstream, NOT a branch based off main.
+This fork (ChaQuest) is maintained for use at Charlottenlund and does not accept external contributions.
+Please do not open pull requests or feature requests for this repository.
+Credit goes to the original TillerQuest project.

 <!-- SCREENSHOT -->